aharita/engineer-to-leader/docs/junior-to-senior/module-8/index.md

 ---
 # Module 8: Career Navigation (The Promotion Game)

-**Hope is not a strategy.**
+**Hope is not a strategy.
+Neither is "working hard and waiting to be noticed."**

 You don't get promoted just because you worked hard.
 You get promoted because you delivered value and *people noticed*.
+The "noticed" part is not optional.
+If you're the silent hero who fixes everything but never tells anyone, congratulations: you're a well-kept secret.
+Secrets don't get promoted.

 Career growth is an engineering problem.
 You need a plan, metrics, and execution.
+Also, a Brag Doc.
+(We'll get to that.)

 ---